hayalasalah/adhan.py/README.rst

 adhan.py is a Python library for computing adhan times.

-It is a refactoring of the PrayTimes.org Python adhan calculator, simplifying where necessary
+It is a refactoring of the PrayTimes.org Python adhan calculator that will ensure:

+* PEP8 compliant code
+* A PyPI package
+* A simplified API that favors convention over configuration
+* A test suite
+* Presence on GitHub to encourage contribution

 ================================